 Although he made his name as a shred guitarist with an incredible picking and legato technique, today he instead prefers to focus on a more blues-based, melodic style of playing.

-He has been referred to as being somewhat of a more edgy mix of both Yngwie Malmsteen and Eddie Van Halen.
-Not a bad place to be!
+Paul Gilbert has been referred to as being somewhat of a more edgy mix of both Yngwie Malmsteen and Eddie Van Halen.
+Not a bad place to be in the world of guitar players!

 In a 2015 interview with MusicRadar, John explained “The instrumental music that I write is pretty complicated and it presents so many challenges.
 I love trying to come up with new licks, solos, techniques – each song should have a surprise”.